-Before you apply for a credit card, it's important that you get to know the basics.
-Here are some of the most common credit card terms that everyone needs to know, including their definitions.
+Before you apply for a credit card, it's important that you know the basics.
+Here are some of the most common credit card terms everyone needs to know, including their definitions.

 Annual Percentage Rate (APR)

 The credit limit on a credit card is the most you can spend on your credit card without incurring a penalty.
 If you have a short credit history and few credit accounts, your credit limit on a credit card will likely be low.
 If your credit history is longer and you have no blemishes on it, your credit limit could be quite high.
 Credit card companies may automatically raise your credit limit as time passes, as long as you make your payments on time and use your credit responsibly.
-If you go over-limit on your credit card, you may have to pay an over-limit fee.
+If you go over the limit on your credit card, you may have to pay an over-limit fee.
 The penalty APR may even be triggered on your card.
-You can opt-in and opt-out of over-limit charges and associated fees.
+You can opt in and opt out of over-limit charges and associated fees.

 The grace period on credit card purchases is the time period in which interest is not assessed after a purchase is made.
 Depending on the credit card, there may only be a grace period on purchases if you do not carry a balance on your credit card.
 According to the Credit CARD Act of 2009, the grace period must be at least 21 days.

 Late Payment Fee